3 Geniuses

 3 Geniuses (3G) is a 2014 Malaysian Tamil-language science fiction action film written and directed by P. K. Rhaj.
 The film's title refers to the characters Gautham, Ghani and Grace.

 Plot

 Professor Ramanujam discovers three studios kidsGautham, Ghani and Grace–who are proficient in nano technology and create a chip that can be inserted into a body as a means of identification.
-An international group attemps steals the chip for anti-social activities.
+An international group attempts steals the chip for anti-social activities.

 Production

 The film was reportedly the first scientific themed Malaysian Tamil film.
 It was also the first Malaysian Tamil film to feature an Indian actor in the lead role.
 The film featured an international cast with actors from Malaysia, Singapore, India, Pakistan, Nigeria, the Middle East and the United Kingdom.
 The songs in the film feature the 1Malaysia ideology and additionally show the Malay and Chinese communities.
 The film was promoted as a Tamil-Malay bilingual, but the film was only made in Tamil and featured Malay subtitles.